 To:

 The information conveyed in this SEI message is intended to be adequate for purposes corresponding to the use of SMPTE ST 2086 (2018).
-More precision can by conveyed in this SEI message for some elements than is required by SMPTE.
+Greater precision can by conveyed in this SEI message for some elements than is required by SMPTE ST 2018:2018.
 The extra precision can be ignored by devices or may be removed during the repacking and relaying of the metadata to downstream devices.
 A value of 0 of any element within this SEI message can indicate that the corresponding quantity is unspecified or unknown.

 Add the following note between the semantic text of white_point_y and max_display_mastering_luminance:

-NOTE: ST 2086 defines the precision of xy chromaticy coordinates with four decimal places, thus this SEI message syntax has 5 times as much precision.
-ST 2086:2018 also states that x coordinates shall be in the decimal range [0.0001, 0.7400] and y coordinates shall be in the decimal range [0.0001, 0.8400].
+NOTE: ST 2086:2018 defines the precision of xy chromaticy coordinates with four decimal places, thus this SEI message provides 5 times as much precision.
+ST 2086:2018 also states that the x coordinate shall be in the decimal range [0.0001, 0.7400] and the y coordinate shall be in the decimal range [0.0001, 0.8400].

-After the definition of min_display_mastering_luminance, add the following two notes:
+After the definition of max_display_mastering_luminance, add the following notes:

 NOTE: SMPTE ST 2086:2018 states that maximum display mastering luminance shall be a multiple of 1 candela per square meter, thus this SEI message syntax has 1000 times as much precision for this element.

-NOTE: SMPTE ST 2086 states that a value in the range [5, 10000] candelas per square meter indicates the nominal maximum display luminance, and that a value in the range [0.0001, 5.0000] candelas per square meter indicates the nominal minimum display luminance.
+NOTE: SMPTE ST 2086:2018 states that a value in the range [5, 10000] candelas per square meter indicates the nominal maximum display luminance.

+After the definition of min_display_mastering_luminance, add the following note:

+SMPTE ST 2086:2018 states that a value in the range [0.0001, 5.0000] candelas per square meter indicates the nominal minimum display luminance.

-Remove the following sentence, since it conflicts with the use of 0 value to indicate “unknown”:
+Remove the following sentence, since it conflicts with the use of 0 value to indicate “unspecified”:

 max_display_mastering_luminance and min_display_mastering_luminance specify the nominal maximum and minimum display luminance, respectively, of the mastering display in units of 0.0001 candelas per square metre. min_display_mastering_luminance shall be less than max_display_mastering_luminance.